susumuota/kaggleenv/README.md

 Run `docker-compose build` to build the Docker image.
 See details [here](https://docs.docker.com/compose/reference/build/).

-**Note: This process may take 20-30 minutes and 18.5GB disks for data downloads on your local machine**.
+**Note: This process may take 20-30 minutes and over 18.5GB disks for data downloads on your local machine**.

 ```sh
 % docker-compose build